FAQs: Overseas Employees and Contractors

 Before contacting the IRS, contact us as soon as possible.

 When preparing my tax information, what should I do to substantiate my deductions in the event my return is audited?

 Audits are fairly rare.
 However, planning to successfully defend against an audit should always take place when the return is prepared.
 To this end, good practices include the following:

 Original copies of all tax documents going back 3 years (this may be longer for certain states).

 Always save receipts to prove any deductions claimed.

 Keep a full and current copy of your passport if you are claiming the exclusion.
 This is the primary source of evidence to prove your physical presence throughout the exclusion period.
-If you are ever required to surrender it, always take a copy before doing so.
+If you are ever required to surrender it, always make a copy before doing so.

 I don't have my passport.
 How can the IRS prove I was in the US?